-1 Communicate with school administration regarding seating assignments, game procedures dressing facility arrangements and performance schedules.
-2 Treat visiting teams, coaches, spectators, officials and other performance groups with respect.
-Show appreciation for all performances.
-3 Maintain common courtesy and respect in the timing of spontaneous performances.
-4 Adhere to guidelines for appropriate playing times.
-5 Cooperate with and follow cheerleaders in appropriate cheers and positive support to own team. - STUDENTS SPECTATORS ts/student spectators consistently do the following: 1 Demonstrate respect for all players, opponents, coaches and officials.
-2 Give positive support and encouragement to all student athletes and performing groups.
-3 Recognize outstanding performances by either team with applause.
-4 Follow the directions from cheerleaders regarding appropriate cheers.
-5 Refrain from entering or throwing objects onto the playing area.
+- 1. Communicate with school administration regarding seating assignments, game procedures dressing facility arrangements and performance schedules. - 2.
+Treat visiting teams, coaches, spectators, officials and other performance groups with respect.
+Show appreciation for all performances. - 3.
+Maintain common courtesy and respect in the timing of spontaneous performances. - 4.
+Adhere to guidelines for appropriate playing times. - 5.
+Cooperate with and follow cheerleaders in appropriate cheers and positive support to own team.

+PARENTS/STUDENTS SPECTATORS Our parents/student spectators consistently do the following:

+- 1. Demonstrate respect for all players, opponents, coaches and officials. - 2.
+Give positive support and encouragement to all student athletes and performing groups. - 3.
+Recognize outstanding performances by either team with applause. - 4.
+Follow the directions from cheerleaders regarding appropriate cheers. - 5.
+Refrain from entering or throwing objects onto the playing area.

-Virginia High School League Sportsmanship Initiative 1642 State Farm Blvd., Charlottesville, VA 22911
+Virginia High School League Sportsmanship Initiative